 Chillpanda is available to download for Android

-During this period of confinement and social isolation it is important to maintain social links with your friends and family, however if you live on your own this is slightly more difficult to do, however these apps to make free video calls
+During this period of confinement and social isolation it has been important to maintain social links with your friends and family, however if you lived on your own this was arguably more difficult to do, however these apps to make free video calls

 According to Smith & Barrett, people should develop"an area of personal space, a place where someone can retreat to in times of frustration."

-Confinement can also exacerbate pre-existing tensions, this can be seen with the rise in domestic violence cases.
+Confinement could have exacerbated pre-existing tensions, this can be seen with the rise in domestic violence cases.
 You can read more about this here

-During this period of quarantine and social isolation, it is almost inevitable that at some point people will experience feelings of low mood, a lack of motivation, and possibly depression.
+During this period of social distancing it is almost inevitable that at some point people will experience feelings of low mood, a lack of motivation, and possibly depression.